 Georgia Car Insurance Guide

-Feel like it’s tough to find car insurance you can actually afford?
-You’re not alone.
-In Georgia, rates are on the rise — they increased 12.2 percent, on average, in 2016.
-How can you beat this trend?
-And how much car insurance do you really need in GA, anyway?
+If you feel like it’s tough to find car insurance in Georgia that you can actually afford, you’re not alone.
+Coverage rates are on the rise, not only in Georgia but in other states as well.
+How can you beat this trend and how much auto insurance do you really need?
 We’ll tell you.

-But if you don’t have time to read all this, you can skip the explanations and just start getting quotes for cheap car insurance.
+If you don’t have time to read all this, you can always skip the explanations and start comparing quotes for cheaper car insurance instantly.
 We make it easy for Georgia drivers to compare personalized quotes side by side and pick their best option.

 What are Georgia’s Auto Insurance Requirements?